Yauheni-Ivashkevich/eugene_telebot/README.md

 ﻿# eugene_telebot
-Telegram bot for weather -  Update today
+Telegram bot for weather -  Update today or tomorrow